 5 Choose the printer.

-- Once the printer is ready for the connection, press the < > button when the printer name is displayed on the camera

-Once the printer is ready for the camera. - When the printer has been added successfully, the printing screen will be displayed.
+- Once the printer is ready for the connection, press the <()) button when the printer name is displayed on the camera. - When the printer has been added successfully, the printing screen will be displayed.

 6 Choose an image to print.